The Sun Vanguard

 “Tired of hanging out down below?”
 Jake asks, grateful for the young cleric’s appearance and the opportunity to push dark thoughts aside.

 “Yeah,” Elaine replies, scrunching her brow, considering.
 “It’s crowded down there.
-I feel like I’m covered in . . .”
-She searches for the right word.
-“Big muscly men.”
-She shivers.
+It felt like I was drowning in . . .”
+She searches for the right word, shaking her hands as though they’re coated in something gross. “. . . big muscly men,” she concludes with a shiver.

 Jake almost holds back a snort.